 When using the internal VCO, the external loop filter should be referenced to the BYPASS pin for optimal noise and spurious performance.
-An example of an external loop filter for a PLL that uses the internal VCO is shown in Figure 47.
-The third-order design shown in Figure 47 usually offers best performance.
+An example of an external loop filter for a PLL that uses the internal VCO is shown in Figure 32.
+The third-order design that is shown in Figure 32 usually offers the best performance.
 A loop filter must be calculated for each desired PLL configuration.
 The values of the components depend upon the VCO frequency, the K{VCO}, the PFD frequency, the CP current, the desired loop bandwidth, and the desired phase margin.
-The loop filter affects the phase noise, the loop settling time, and loop stability.
+The loop filter affects the phase noise, loop settling time, and loop stability.
 A basic knowledge of PLL theory is helpful for understanding loop filter design.
-ADIsimCLK can help with calculation of a loop filter according to the application requirements.
+ADIsimCLK can help with the calculation of a loop filter according to the application requirements.

-Figure 47.
+Figure 32.
 Example of External Loop Filter for a PLL Using the Internal VCO

 When using an external VCO, the external loop filter should be referenced to ground.
-See Figure 48 for an example of an external loop filter for a PLL using an external VCO.
+See Figure 33 for an example of an external loop filter for a PLL using an external VCO.
+For more information on suggested loop filters, see the UG-075 User Guide.

-Figure 48.
+Figure 33.
 Example of External Loop Filter for a PLL Using an External VCO